flancia-coop/doc.anagora.org/fellowship-of-the-link.md

     - [[Flancian]]
         - on #Fedipact
         - (see above)
-    - Opportunity for doing more
+    - Opportunity for doing something for open source
+        - Link to the fellowship
+        - Leaving a commons to future generations
     - Any [[high leverage opportunities]] we can spot?
     - [[generative commons]]
         - [[generative linking]] (inferring links)